This site contains affiliate links, purchases may earn me commission at no extra cost to you. See my policy.

 7. Cook The Pizza In A Hot Enough Oven

 You want a really hot oven to fully cook your base and toppings.
-I think some recipes don’t advise going to full oven temperatures because they also advise to cook the pizza on a baking tray.
+I think some recipes don’t advise going to full oven temperatures because they also advise cooking the pizza on a baking tray.

-A baking tray doesn’t get hot like a pizza stone does, so the base of the pizza doesn’t get cooked through as fast as the top.
-So the recipe advises to turn the oven down so the toppings don’t burn and the base has time to cook.
+A baking tray doesn’t get hot as a pizza stone does, so the base of the pizza doesn’t get cooked through as fast as the top.
+So the recipe advises turning the oven down so the toppings don’t burn and the base has time to cook.

 Make sure that you preheat the oven for long enough.
 You want the dough to hit a hot oven so it puffs up quickly.